Info

 Models / Prototypes

-Laser cutting is done on the basis of a supplied digital drawing.
-The laser cutter cuts the lines from the material exactly as shown on the drawing.
-This means no conversion between drawing and machine is necessary.
-This makes laser cutting extremely suitable for making just one or a few pieces of the desired product.
-Changes can be made quickly if it turns out that the result is not quite as expected.
-A change to the drawing is quickly made and the laser cutter can be put back to work.
+Laser cutting is done based on a supplied digital drawing.
+The laser cutter cuts exactly the lines from the material as shown on the drawing.
+This eliminates the need for conversion between drawing and machine.
+This makes laser cutting ideal for making just one or a few pieces of the desired product.
+A quick switch can be made if the result does not turn out exactly as expected.
+A change in the drawing is quickly made and the laser cutter can be put back to work.

 Large volumes

-What is unique about Snijlab's laser cutting is that we also produce large volumes.
-We have developed a special laser cutter for this purpose.
+What is unique about laser cutting Snijlab is that we also produce large volumes.
+For this we have developed a special laser cutter ourselves.
 With this laser cutter, the sheets of material no longer have to be placed in the machine manually, but this is done automatically.
-In this way, laser cutting is ideal for producing large quantities of parts where precision and accuracy are of great importance.
+In this way, laser cutting is extremely suitable for producing large runs of parts where precision and accuracy are very important.

-The cutting quality of this machine is also much better than regular machines, meaning that parts have virtually no spots or smoke deposits, which is the case with all lasers on the market.
+Also, the cutting quality of this machine is much better than with regular machines so that parts have virtually no spots or smoke deposits, which is the case with all lasers on the market.
 Plastics can therefore be cut and delivered without protective film.
-This foil does not have to be removed from the (thousands of) parts (double-sided) later.
+The foil does not need to be removed from the (thousands of) parts later.
 And wood no longer needs to be sanded clean.
-This smoke- and spot-free cutting saves a huge amount of time during finishing and makes the difference, meaning that laser cutting at Snijlab offers possibilities that other players in the market do not offer.
+This smoke- and stain-free cutting saves an enormous amount of time during finishing and makes the difference which makes laser cutting at Snijlab possible that other players in the market do not offer.

-Read here how both prototyping and high-volume laser cutting led to the rapid production of face shields during the Covid pandemic.
+Read how both prototyping and high-volume laser cutting led to the lightning-fast manufacturing of face shields during the Covid pandemic.

-The price is calculated automatically as soon as you upload a drawing via our website.
+The price is automatically calculated as soon as you upload a drawing through our website.
 The price of a laser-cut part depends on a number of things:

 • Material type